kirandeepkaurkiran64-sys/Induction_response/README.md

 ## Day 5 (5th August 2025)
 #### 9:30 to 10:30
 ### P2P Lecture by Seniors
+P2P Peer to Peer lecture was held by Two senior Sir.
+There way of teaching was so nice.
+In the gap between school and college I already completed html and css and recently start learning c++ so I found the lecture really easy.
+All the doubts that I have when I was learing c++ at homw I cleared all of them and sir's are really helping to clearing them all.
 #### 10:30 to 11:30
 ### BEEE Lecture by Prof Simranjeet kaur
+BEEE (Basic of Electrical and electronic engineering) .
+She starts the lecture by taking our introduction.
+Then she tells us about BEEE subjects.
+Mam refresh all the concepts of 12th which is going be in the !st semester of Physics.
+The way she is explaning to us about BEEE subject I think that I am gonna enjoy this subject alot.
 #### 11:30 to 12:30
 ### Physics Lecture
+Physics Prof. Starts the lecture by taking our introduction.
+She asked us some questions based on 12th Physics.
+She also tells us that we are going to enjoy Physics beacuse we are going to do alot of experiment.
+From the beginning of high school i have enjoy learing physics but know i know by doing practicals of physics i am going to love this subject more.